•

 • A non-registered trader is not supposed to charge VAT, if they do so you can report to ZIMRA through hotline numbers or visit to any nearest office.

-The percentage charged as Capital Gains Tax for selling your asset depends on when you bought or built the house or acquired the asset which you intend to sell.
+• The percentage charged as Capital Gains Tax for selling your specified asset depends on when you bought or built the house or acquired the specified asset which you intend to sell.

 1. If you acquired an asset before 22nd February 2019, Capital Gains Tax is charged at:

-(i) Five cents for each dollar of the capital gain determined in accordance with the capital Gains Act (Chapter 23:01)
+(i) Five percent of the capital gain determined in accordance with the capital Gains Act (Chapter 23:01)

-2. If you acquired an asset after 22 February 2019, Capital Gains Tax shall be
+1. If you acquired specified asset after 22 February 2019, Capital Gains Tax shall be

-(ii) Twenty cents for each dollar of the capital gain determined in accordance with the Capital Gains Tax Act.
+(ii) Twenty percent of the capital gain determined in accordance with the Capital Gains Tax Act.

 NB: capital gain is selling price less costs known as allowable deductions.